awsdocs/amazon-aurora-user-guide/doc_source/Concepts.DBInstanceClass.md

     aws rds describe-pending-maintenance-actions
     ```
   + Aurora PostgreSQL supports the following db\.t3 instance classes:
     + The db\.t3\.medium instance class is supported for versions compatible with PostgreSQL 10\.7 or later\.
-These instance classes are available for Aurora PostgreSQL in all Aurora regions except China \(Ningxia\)\.
     + The db\.t3\.large instance class is supported for versions compatible with PostgreSQL versions 10\.11 or later and 11\.6 or later\.

 In the following table, you can find details about supported Amazon Aurora DB instance classes for the Aurora DB engines\.